Welcome class of 2023!

-The Pathways to Practice program provides three pathways towards medical school for students who have a passion for serving urban communities.
-We have a particular mission related to serving students who are underrepresented in medicine (based on race/ethnicity, socioeconomic status, first-generation college attenders).
+The Pathways to Practice program provides four pathways toward medical school for students who have a passion for serving urban communities.
+Our mission is to serve students who are underrepresented in medicine based on race/ethnicity, socioeconomic status, and/or first-generation college attendees.

 Our personalized approach assists students who are applying to a number of different medical schools with whom we have, or are developing, relationships.
-Our students have matriculated to Northeast Ohio Medical University (NEOMED), Ohio University Heritage College of Osteopathic Medicine (Cleveland Campus), Case Western Reserve University School of Medicine, University of Toledo College of Medicine & Life Sciences, Wright State University among others.
+Our students have matriculated to Northeast Ohio Medical University (NEOMED), Ohio University Heritage College of Osteopathic Medicine (Cleveland Campus), Case Western Reserve University School of Medicine, University of Toledo College of Medicine & Life Sciences, Wright State University and others.

 **Please note the application process for the Early Assurance tracks have changed.
-The application portal for both early assurance tracks will open September 13th.
+The application portals for both early assurance tracks are closed.**

 The four Pathways to Practice are: